btrzupek/dibs-docs/source/includes/_docs.md

 You can navigate to the Social Feed tab, in the bottom tab bar, and once you are on the Social Feed you will see a person shaped icon on the left side of the Navigation Bar.
 Tap that icon and it will bring you to the email invitation screen.

 <aside class="warning">
-Please accept the IOS permissions that lets Dibs read your address book.
+Please accept the iOS permissions that lets Dibs read your address book.
 Without doing this, you will not be able to send email invitations from within the app.
 </aside>

 The email invitation screen allows you to choose emails from your address book, manually enter email addresses, and send a test email to yourself so you can see what the email looks like before inviting your friends.